Shirly8/Affirmly/README.md

-# 📓Affirmly: Therapeutic Journalling with AI
+# 📓Affirmly: Therapeutic Journalling with LLM model

 ## Demonstration
 Affirmly is designed to empower users through personalized affirmations combined with journaling.